Valero Energy Corporation [VLO] – Mismatched value and price: Is it Worth Buying?

 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.91 and its Current Ratio is 1.44.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.44, which indicates that it is 2.14% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 38.89.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.45, which indicates that it is 3.76% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 18.97.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Valero Energy Corporation [VLO] a Reliable Buy?